Israel Shochat: World War I: deportation

 In 1914 the Ottoman Empire entered World War I. The Turkish authorities viewed the Jews of Palestine with a great degree of distrust, particularly Russian nationals like the Shochats; after the Shochats were found hiding weapons for the Hashomer organisation, they were deported to the Anatolian city of Bursa, in Turkey.
-While their first-born soon, Gideon ("Geda"), had been born in Palestine during their first years of marriage, their daughter Anna was born in Anatolia in 1916.
+While their first-born son, Gideon ("Geda"), had been born in Palestine during their first years of marriage, their daughter Anna was born in Anatolia in 1916.

 Politics, Work Battalion and Haganah

 The Shochat family returned to Palestine around Passover, 1919, after attending the Poalei Tziyon convention in Stockholm.
 They both joined the Ahdut HaAvoda, a workers' party led by David Ben-Gurion.
 At first Israel Shochat worked the land in Kfar Giladi, but soon became involved in founding the famous Work Battalion and in organizing the defence of the Galilee.
 In 1920 the Ahdut HaAvoda decided to replace the existing Hashomer militias with a new organisation, the Haganah, established as the paramilitary arm of the Histadrut.
 During the riots of 1921, Israel Shochat took an active part in defending Tel Aviv and Jaffa.
 The same year his wife left for the United States on mission to collect money for the Histadrut and, rather on her own initiative, for the Haganah.
 Due to political opposition within the Jewish community, she only managed to raise several thousand dollars, which she sent to Israel Shochat who was waiting in Vienna, where he oversaw the purchase and shipment of weapons to the now British-administered Palestine.

 In the years 1921–26, Israel Shochat was on the Jewish National Council.
 He was also instrumental in forming Hapoel.
 In the 1930s, after a long conflict with the Histadrut, he retired from political life.